 In our previous article we accepted at face value the study finding that 47% of companies reported having embedded at least one AI/ML capability in their business processes.

 However, RPA at best is a way to coordinate the actions of various AI/ML inputs, and more typically a system of automation driven by ordinary human-defined rules.
 Hardly what we’d want to credit as an application of AI/ML.

 I think now we have to temper that optimistic number with the possibility that many reported RPA implementations are not actual AI/ML applications.

->

-> About the author: Bill is Contributing Editor for Data Science Central.
+About the author: Bill is Contributing Editor for Data Science Central.
 Bill is also President & Chief Data Scientist at Data-Magnum and has practiced as a data scientist since 2001.
+His articles have been read more than 2 million times.
 He can be reached at: